 We have been harmonising our health and safety management processes within the Group and launched the Paulig Group Health & Safety programme in 2017.
-The main ingredients in this programme are establishing a strong Safety First culture and promoting wellbeing both on individual and on the organisational for example, implemented a risk assessment programme for all our sites, which includes assessing both physical and psychosocial risks in our factories, warehouses and offices.
+The main ingredients in this programme are establishing a strong Safety First culture and promoting wellbeing both on individual and on the organisational level.

+To make our Safety First culture visible and practical, we have, for example, implemented a risk assessment programme for all our sites, which includes assessing both physical and psychosocial risks in our factories, warehouses and offices.
 We will continue with rolling out the Safety Culture roadmap during 2019.